|

 Susan and Sea Gull in 3-mile heats for a $300 purse.
 At five he

-of 4-mile heats over Little John, Bond's Eclipse and James Fitzjames,
+of four-mile heats over Little John, Bond's Eclipse and James Fitzjames,

-and a similar race in October, where he again beat Little John.
+and a similar race in October, when he again beat Little John.

 He went to stud